autocrypt/autocrypt/doc/examples.rst

 and Carol.
 Alice's MUA adds a header just like in the 1:1 case so that Bob's and Carol's MUAs will learn Alice's key.

-Now so Bob and Carol can not only encrypt to her, but also to each other, Alice includes an extra header for each recipient, an ``Autocrypt-Gossip:`` header, which propagates their keys to every other recipient.
+If Bob and Carol have not exchanged E-Mails yet, they can only encrypt to her, but not to each other.
+To enable them to answer encrypted to everyone, Alice includes an extra header for each recipient, the ``Autocrypt-Gossip:`` header, which propagates their keys to every other recipient.
 This way, Bob and Carol can immediately engage in the encrypted group conversation, even if they didn't know each other before.

 Gossip is of course less trustworthy than a 1:1 Autocrypt key exchange; an attacker could spread wrong keys of other people easily.
 That's why ``Autocrypt:`` headers are always prefered to the Gossip-Headers.

 But because Autocrypt is about **opportunistic** encryption, you still have this opportunity of propagating the keys of others to facilitate group communication.
 Other security measures like fingerprint verification can follow on top.

 Losing access to decryption key
 -------------------------------